STORY Tokyo Shopping Guide Shop 'til you drop in Tokyo

 A younger, fashion-forward crowd awaits you at Shimokitazawa .
 You won't find any major brand names in this area, but what you will find are small, curated shops run by devoted locals with an eye for trends.
 With plenty of budget thrift shops specializing in things like baseball caps, denim jackets and used clothing from the United States, there is plenty of bargain hunting to be done in this charming Tokyo neighborhood.

-Shibuya is one of the busiest, youngest and noisiest areas in all of Tokyo.
+Shibuya is very busy, young, and noisy.
 It is filled with countless shopping centers, restaurants, bars and concert venues.
 As the area is quite young, most of the shops cater towards a more budget-minded consumer.
 This is a great area to see firsthand some of the edgy, progressive trends coming out of Tokyo.
 You can also find H&M and other global brands as well.
 If you're interested in the latest trends out of Shibuya, visit Shibuya Parco.
-Isetan Men's features several floors of Japanese and international men's fashion.
 For souvenirs and distinctly Japanese variety goods, you won't want to miss Tokyu Hands or Loft.